evmar/js-min-bench/README.md

 resulting application still works after minification.
 For this reason, the input programs here should be _applications_, not frameworks or libraries, and for each application we need end-to-end tests.
 The benchmarker then can run the test suite for each output.

-This idea is currently only implemented for the `todomvc` results here.
+Unfortunately, I realized the need for testing too late, so this idea is currently only implemented for the `todomvc` results here.

 ## Run it yourself